-- a.
+a.
 Upon receiving the written request, the Executive Director shall request copies of all written communications from step one.
-The Advocate Supervisor and Executive Director shall meet within ten working days to discuss the issues. - b.
-They shall decide on the matter and the Executive Director shall issue a decision in writing to the volunteer and the Board of Directors President within five working days of its meeting. - c.
+The Advocate Supervisor/Advocacy Team Leader/Director of Advocacy and Executive Director shall meet within ten working days to discuss the issues.

+b.
+They shall decide on the matter and the Executive Director shall issue a decision in writing to the volunteer and the Board of Director's President within five working days of its meeting.

+c.
 Decisions from this meeting shall ordinarily be final.